Baphomet42/Data-Packs/README.md

     + **All datapacks**
         + Supported versions: 26.2
     + **Portal**
+        + Level system changes
+            + The level format has been reworked
+                + All existing levels will need to be recreated in the new format
+                + Old format example: `storage 42:portal_levels` = `{115:{btn:[],door:[]}}`
+                + New format example: `storage 42:portal/levels` = `{levels:[{lvl:115,equipment:{btn:[],door:[]},format:1}]}`
+            + Levels have a `format` version which can be used to track incompatible save data
+                + Eventually this format could be used to datafix levels automatically
+                + While the pack is still in early access, there will be no datafixing, and the format may not be updated for every minor change
         + Added gels
             + Gels can drop from Vital Apparatus Vents
             + Repulsion Gel (blue) makes surfaces and objects bouncy
             + Propulsion Gel (orange) reduces surface friction
             + Conversion Gel (white) is currently WIP
             + Cleansing Gel (clear) can remove gels from surfaces and objects
+        + Added decals
+            + Decals can be placed on any block surface and are for decoration only
+            + Example use cases are to place on the ceiling above Sentry Turrets or to indicate where an Aerial Faith Plate will launch entities
         + Revamped motion physics
             + Air drag is nullified after using Aerial Faith Plates and when passing through portals
             + Motion is preserved in more cases after passing through portals